GoogleChrome/web.dev/src/site/content/en/learn/css/backgrounds/index.md

 The shorthand also has convenient one-word options to make your intent clearer.

-`repeat-x` repeats an image only horizontally; this is equivalent to `repeat no-repeat`.
+The value `repeat-x` repeats an image only horizontally; this is equivalent to `repeat no-repeat`.

 The following demo demonstrates these capabilities of the `background-repeat` property

 {% Codepen {
   user: 'web-dot-dev',
   id: 'KKvMmjb',
+  tab: 'result'
 } %}

 ## Background position